 This 24 x 36 illustration was created for interpretive signage at The Meadows Center for Water and Environment, in San Marcos, Texas, owned by Texas State University.

-Non Point-Source water pollution Your feet pound the pavement as you dash through the rain.
+Block diagram, signage for non-point-source water pollution, The Meadows Center for Water and the Environment, Texas State University Your feet pound the pavement as you dash through the rain.
 You glance down and notice pieces of trash flowing beside the road.
 Where does all that trash come from?
-Experts call this nonpoint source pollution (NPS) because it comes from many diffuse sources.
-Types of NPS include dirt, … Read More
+Experts call this nonpoint source pollution … Read More

 When I first got the client’s doodle for this piece from Bioneers Collaborative Initiative, a group of pragmatic visionary planners, for the cover of their report, “Dreaming New Mexico,” I hesitated to take it on for a few days.
 I thought it would be impossible to paint and I didn’t know how to tell them … Read More